 What is considered media mail by the USPS?

-Media mail is intended for libraries to ship books, music and movies to one another.
-The rest of us get to use it too, as long as we use it to ship books, music and movies that only contain incidental advertising.
-Computer readable media (think software), printed music, sound recordings, printed educational reference charts, and loose leaf pages of medical information in binders are all OK.
+Media mail is intended for libraries to ship books and sound recordings to one another.
+The rest of us get to use it too, as long as we use it to ship qualified items: books, music and movies that only contain incidental announcements.
+Computer readable media (think software), printed music, sound recordings, educational materials such as printed educational reference charts, and loose leaf pages of medical information in binders are all OK.
 Yes, some of this stuff is pretty crazy specific.

 Not containing advertising is the rub.
 Magazines aren’t eligible for media mail if they contain advertising.
 Neither are comic books, for the same reason.
 Newspapers would be a problem for the same reason.
 This even holds true for vintage magazines or comics whose ads would never be honored anyway.
 As far as the USPS is concerned, advertising is advertising.

 Software is tricky.
 Reference materials are OK.
 Video games are not.
 Software often weighs little enough that it can go First Class, and that would be a safer option most of the time.

 Media Mail is a lot cheaper than most other options, which is why people would want to abuse it.
-A 2-pound box that costs $7.70 to ship via Priority Mail costs $3.17 to ship via Media Mail.
+A 2-pound box that costs $7.70 to ship via Priority Mail costs $3.17 to ship via Media Mail service.